ypriverol/github-paper/REVIEWS.md

 > might not take, and certainly a discussion worth having, albeit not
 > in the manuscript.

-> We have highlighted this point in an issue in the manuscript
+> Response: We have highlighted this point in an issue that can be found in the manuscript
 > repository (https://github.com/ypriverol/github-paper/issues/92) to
 > make it more visible.